 Who is Korea’s most famous animal?
 Who are the most famous animals of Korean’s traditions, folk tales, and legends?

-In modern times, perhaps the most celebrated individual animal is also the much mourned yet ever-nameless cow, the subject of the 2008 hit movie 워낭 소리 (“Wahnang Sori,” or Sound of a Bell), re-named Old Partner for English language release.
+In modern times, perhaps the most celebrated individual real-live (but now deceased) animal is also the much mourned yet still nameless cow, the subject of the 2008 hit movie 워낭 소리 (“Wahnang Sori,” or Sound of a Bell), re-named Old Partner for the English language release.

 Generally, perhaps the 진돗개 (“Jindo Kae,” literally Jindo dog) is the most revered of pets and currently locally-found animals.
 Named after the island in the south-west corner of the peninsular, the place has a fairly unique culture of freedom and respect for this one particular breed, with some numbers able to be seen wandering freely around the streets in the main township.
 Throughout the rest of the nation, the Jindo is respected for its intelligence, noble countenance, and loyalty.